 The rustling of checkbooks, wallets, pens, et cetera filled the room.
-After talking up the raffle baskets a bit, Lydia explained the auction and that winning bidders would be entitled to dinner but just dinner, let’s keep it classy everyone, Ash joked that he’d be up for auction but he recommended holding out for his much handsomer brother (“I am,” Suzy said audibly, and then felt bad), and the prospective “dates” filed out onto the stage like little lambs to the slaughter.
+After talking up the raffle baskets a bit, Lydia explained the auction and that winning bidders would be entitled to dinner—but just dinner, let’s keep it classy everyone.
+Ash joked that he’d be up for auction but he recommended holding out for his much handsomer brother (“I am,” Suzy said audibly, and then felt bad).
+Then the prospective “dates” filed out onto the stage like little lambs to the slaughter.

-Phoebe looked awfully small and vulnerable sandwiched between lanky Nick Dymond and his even taller brother, with Suzy’s own giant of a husband hovering about and Rafe Cahill looming not far off.
+Phoebe looked awfully small and vulnerable sandwiched between lanky Nick Dymond and his even taller brother, with Suzy’s own giant of a husband hovering about and Rafe Cahill looming nearby.
 When Caroline rushed up to snap a few extra pictures, Phoebe tried to stretch her neck and tilt her head down like the girls on Britain’s Next Top Model.
-Her flirty pink skirt flounced and fluttered around her calves as she shifted anxiously.
+Her flirty pink skirt flounced and fluttered anxiously around her calves.
 They were nice calves…

 Don’t make it weird, Suzy told herself.
 You’re perfectly capable of being attracted to a friend without acting the fool and mucking things up.
 She’s married, anyway.
 Of course, so was Suzy….

-While Suzy was dithering, her hopes for the evening souring by the second, Lydia Reeve went to an incredibly old man who had probably been a friend of her father’s, and her brother Lord Wheatcroft bought dinner with the nerdy little host of a PSB gardening show, blushing like a bonfire as he introduced himself.
+While Suzy was dithering, her hopes for the evening souring by the second, Lydia Cahill went to an incredibly old man who had probably been a friend of her father’s, and her brother Lord Wheatcroft bought dinner with the nerdy little host of a gardening program, blushing like a bonfire as he introduced himself.

 One of Lady Tassell’s friends bought Nick’s brother, and then it was Phoebe’s turn.
 Phoebe wasn’t nearly as well known as most of the other people on the stage (unless you took your kid to library storytime, anyway) and she was scowling.
 The sudden painful thought struck Suzy—what if no one bid?
 Phoebe would never admit it, but she was bound to be humiliated and think it was because she wasn’t pretty enough.
 Suzy started to raise her hand—